6 Important Steps to Microchipping Your Pet

 If a chip is not detected, go ahead and get your pet microchipped.
 You can do this at your veterinary office and some pet supply retailers for a small fee.
 Make sure to get a copy of your pet’s microchip paperwork, which contains your pet’s unique microchip number.
 Think of this number like a social security number.
 Keep it in a safe place so you can find it again if you need it.

 MOST IMPORTANT STEP: Register your pet’s microchip number as soon as possible.
-Registration is free for the life of your pet.
 Remember, your pet’s microchip number is very similar to your social security number – it has to correlate with information in a database to be useful.
 The database in this instance is a chip registry, where you will enter your contact information under your pet’s unique microchip number.
 This way, if your pet is lost without external ID, he can be scanned at a vet clinic or shelter and traced back to you as guardian.

 Remember to update your contact information in the chip registry every time you move or change your phone number.
 (This is why you should keep your pet’s microchip paperwork in a safe place you’ll remember.)